ThatOneGin/parfast/Quickstart.md

 ## functions

-Functions are basically macros, but they don't expand, on the other hand, they require a bit of more assembly to work properly and they are unstable.
+Functions are basically macros, but they expand once and then can only be called.

 ```pascal
   // declaring the function